youtube/cobalt/cobalt/site/docs/reference/starboard/modules/13/media.md

 ### SbMediaGetMaxBufferCapacity ###

 The maximum amount of memory that will be used to store media buffers.
 This must be larger than sum of the video budget and audio budget.
+This is a soft limit and the app will continue to allocate media buffers even if the accumulated memory used by the media buffers exceeds the maximum buffer capacity.
+The allocation of media buffers may only fail when there is not enough memory in the system to fulfill the request, under which case the app will be terminated as under other OOM situations.

 `codec`: the video codec associated with the buffer. `resolution_width`: the width of the video resolution. `resolution_height`: the height of the video